differentpla-net/differentpla-net.github.io/_posts/2025/2025-05-04-k8s-external-dns-secrets.md

 Of note here:
 - We've changed some of the args to use environment variables.
-- We've added an `env` section where some of those variables from from a secret.
+- We've added an `env` section where some of those variables come from a secret.
 - The other environment variables are specified in the `env` section.
 I could have used a `ConfigMap` for these, but decided not to at this point.